roman1900/otp/README.md

 ### GET /opt/create/{id}

-Pass an id to the service and receive back a OTP code in JSON eg.
+Pass an id to the service and receive back a OTP code in JSON as below.
+This code has a default expiry of 5 minutes.

   ```
   {